BradBKaiBuffs/Assignment-7-Final-Project/README.md

 - *Passwords and Auth x
 ## Better implementations:
 - **Chapter 4 and 10**
-- *Add custom view to admin interface x
+- *Add custom view to admin interface*
 - **Chapter 8**
 - *ModelForm and File Uploads*